L-Miritz/mole-community-db/README.md

 ## Development

 The database structure and model were created in MySQL Workbench.
+Some random data was still left inside the database for when I was testing the queries to see if all tables were properly connected.

 ## Data